Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 When it comes to thyroid medication, you really need to understand how these two things impact how you feel while taking a medication.

 Because the active ingredient in any thyroid medication (including Tirosint-Sol) is the exact same replica of the thyroid hormone that your body makes on its own, any reaction you get related to this part of the medication is DOSE-RELATED (7).

 The reason is simple:

-Unless you were born without a thyroid, your body knows how to handle thyroid hormone.
+Unless you were born without a thyroid, your body knows how to handle thyroid hormones.
 It knows how to eliminate it, it knows how to use it on your cells, etc.

 But what it doesn’t necessarily know how to use are the inactive ingredients.

-And these ingredients can cause issues which are unrelated to the active ingredient (the actual thyroid hormone).
+And these ingredients can cause issues that are unrelated to the active ingredient (the actual thyroid hormone).